-Selena Daly, Lecturer, Royal Holloway, University of London, discusses the shaping of Swanzy’s aesthetic and the influence of the Italian avant-garde on her work.
-Reflecting on Swanzy’s first-hand encounters with Futurism in Italy prior to the First World War, Daly traces Futurist connections in Swanzy’s work, and examines the movement’s reception in Ireland, at a time when Irish society was experiencing huge social and political upheaval.
+Dr Selena Daly, Lecturer, Royal Holloway, University of London, discusses the shaping of Mary Swanzy’s aesthetic and the influence of the Italian avant-garde on her work.
+Reflecting on Swanzy’s first-hand encounters with Futurism in Italy prior to the First World War, Daly traces Futurist connections in Swanzy’s work, examining the movement’s reception in Ireland, at a time when Irish society was experiencing huge social and political upheaval.

 Mary Swanzy (1882-1978) is a unique Irish artist.
 Her level of achievement, world travel and original thinking is unmatched in Irish art, yet this is the first retrospective of her work in 50 years.
+Born in the late Victorian era, by her early twenties Swanzy had mastered the academic style of painting.
 She witnessed the birth of Modern art in Paris before the First World War and her work rapidly evolved through the different styles of the day, each of them interpreted and transformed by her in a highly personal way.
-View Artist »

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).